 “You have to be fair,” Godfrey explains in the video.
 “You have to be honest.
 And you have to make good judgments.”

 Qualls made a lot of them, and that included what car to buy and what options to add.

-Chrysler developed the Hemi engine in the early 1960s, making it available only in race cars.
+Chrysler developed its second-gen Hemi engine in the early 1960s, making it initially available only in race cars.
 By 1966, however, you could order one in a production model, and by 1970, the top-of-the-line Hemi was a 426-cubic-inch V-8 that produced a reported 425 horsepower (but was likely closer to 470 hp).
 Dodge put out a television commercial in which a police officer pulls over a new Challenger owner and begins writing the driver a ticket for operating a race car on a public street.
 “If you can handle the way people react to your 1970 Dodge Challenger,” the ad concludes, “you could be Dodge material.”